Anne Robert Jacques Turgot: Intendant of Limoges, 1761–1774

 In August 1761, Turgot was appointed intendant (tax collector) of the genéralité of Limoges, which included some of the poorest and most over-taxed parts of France; here he remained for thirteen years.
 He was already deeply imbued with the theories of Quesnay and Gournay, and set to work to apply them as far as possible in his province.
-His first plan was to continue the work, already initiated by his predecessor Tourny, of making a fresh survey of the land (cadastre), in order to arrive at a more just assessment of the taille; he also obtained a large reduction in the contribution of the province.
+His first plan was to continue the work, already initiated by his predecessor Tourny, of making a fresh survey of the land (cadastre), to arrive at a more just assessment of the taille; he also obtained a large reduction in the contribution of the province.
 He published his Avis sur l'assiette et la repartition de la taille (1762–1770), and as president of the Société d'agriculture de Limoges offered prizes for essays on the principles of taxation.
 Quesnay and Mirabeau had advocated a proportional tax (impôt de quotité), but Turgot proposed a distributive tax (impôt de repartition).
 Another reform was the substitution for the corvée of a tax in money levied on the whole province, the construction of roads being handed over to contractors, by which means Turgot was able to leave his province with a good system of highways, while distributing more justly the expense of their construction.

 In 1769, he wrote his Mémoire sur les prêts à intérêt, on the occasion of a scandalous financial crisis at Angoulême, the particular interest of which is that in it the question of lending money at interest was for the first time treated scientifically, and not merely from the ecclesiastical point of view.
 Turgot's opinion was that a compromise had to be reached between both methods.
-Among other works written during Turgot's intendancy were the Mémoire sur les mines et carrières, and the Mémoire sur la marque des fers, in which he protested against state regulation and interference and advocated free competition.
+Among other works written during Turgot's intendancy were the Mémoire sur les mines et carrières and the Mémoire sur la marque des fers, in which he protested against state regulation and interference and advocated free competition.
 At the same time he did much to encourage agriculture and local industries, among others establishing the manufacture of porcelain at Limoges.
 During the famine of 1770–1771 he enforced on landowners "the obligation of relieving the poor" and especially the métayers (sharecroppers) dependent upon them, and organized in every province ateliers and bureaux de charité for providing work for the able-bodied and relief for the infirm, while at the same time he condemned indiscriminate charity.
 Turgot always made the curés the agents of his charities and reforms when possible.
 It was in 1770 that he wrote his famous Lettres sur la liberté du commerce des grains, addressed to the controller-general, the abbé Terray.
 Three of these letters have disappeared, having been sent to Louis XVI by Turgot at a later date and never recovered, but those remaining argue that free trade in grain is in the interest of landowner, farmer and consumer alike, and in forcible terms demand the removal of all restrictions.